California Typewriter a Meditation on Values

 Sept.
 30, 2017

-“EASE AND HAPPINESS ARE NOT SYNONYMOUS,” author David McCullough says about what we’ve lost in the digital age by no longer having to make much effort, in the thought-provoking new documentary California Typewriter.
+“EASE AND HAPPINESS ARE NOT SYNONYMOUS,” author and historian David McCullough says about what we’ve lost in the digital age by no longer having to make much effort, in the thought-provoking new documentary California Typewriter.
 When writing on a typewriter, “Because it is more difficult, it produces a better result,” he says.

-McCullough is one of several typewriter loyalists who speak on-camera in this touching film that was directed, photographed and edited by David Nichol.
+McCullough is one of several typewriter loyalists who speak on-camera in this touching film that was directed, photographed and edited by Doug Nichol.
 Also delivering paeans to an analog device ostensibly rendered obsolete by computers—but which might be making a comeback similar to the one enjoyed by vinyl records—is playwright and actor Sam Shepard.
 “I never got along with the computer screen,” because it’s too removed from the tactile experience, says Shepard, who died July 27.
 When pressing down a key on his typewriter, he liked to feel the resulting action of its levers, and to see ink bursting on the page.

 Also in the film, actor Tom Hanks reveals that he collects typewriters and has more than 200 of the machines.
 He types letters and thank-you notes and dislikes receiving thank-you emails, which he sees as lazy and disposable.
 In today’s throw-away society, “a Smith Corona is like a dependable Chevy,” Hanks says.
 The typewriter has “a pleasant tactile action … with a soundtrack to it” made by the striking of the keys, the ring of the carriage-return bell.